Rehearsal and Performance Guidelines

 Memorial Hall practice rooms are available to CCM students ONLY.
 Use of practice rooms for personal teaching is prohibited.
 All personal private teaching at CCM must be registered through the Prep Department.

-Do not cover the windows of the practice rooms.
-This is a violation of the fire code and is for your personal safety.
-Should there be an emergency, first responders must be able to see whether rooms are occupied.
-This policy is also in place for the convenience of students attempting to determine if a practice room is actually in use.
-For your safety, always lock the door with the thumb latch when you are in the room.
+• Do not cover or block the windows in the door of the practice rooms.
+This is for your personal safety.
+Should there be an emergency, first responders must be able to see if rooms are occupied.
+This policy is also in place for the convenience of students attempting to determine if a practice room is in use.
+For your safety, always lock the door with the thumb latch when you are in the room, and do not block the window in the door.
+Do not open the outside windows, these have been permanently closed for student safety.
+Do not unscrew or otherwise break latches in order to open windows, this is considered vandalism of University property.

-Practice rooms are not to be left unoccupied for longer than 15 minutes.
+• Practice rooms are not to be left unoccupied for longer than 15 minutes.
 Any practice room left unoccupied for longer than 15 minutes can be used by another student.
+Do not leave personal items unattended in practice rooms.
+In case of theft, UC insurance does not cover loss of any personal belongings, including instruments.
 Practice rooms cannot be “held” with your instrument while you go to class.
-You risk having personal items disappear if you leave them in a practice room, and it is discourteous behavior toward your fellow students.
 After you have finished practicing, please close the windows, pull the shades, and turn off the lights.

 Lockers

-The following process must be done in sequential order.
+The following process must be done in sequential order in order to obtain a locker.

 Work Orders